Webhooks

 Best Practices

-Always verify signatures
+Always verify signed headers first

 Respond quickly (< 5s)